DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 You can add more entries for other hosts on your network, but keep in mind this is a static mapping, so DHCP assigned addresses will not be a good fit for _/etc/hosts_.

+## Identifying other known gaps
+There are more things that need attention.
+Some are listed below.

+* No terminfo data for terminal capabilities
+* No locale data for multiple language support
+* DNS names don't resolve to IP addresses
+* No clock for offline time keeping

+Most of these are addressed in "side quest" documents.
+The system will still function without these things being solved.
+But, it can always be improved.

 ## Review
 This phase wraps up the project.
 We have a minimalist Raspberry Pi based system, that can be accessed over a network, and only takes about 10 seconds to boot.
 It can be accessed by multiple different user accounts and uses a number of security best practices, like shadow passwords and strong encryption.

 ## Next Steps
-I've put together some "side quest" documents that you can work through if you're interested.
-Otherwise, I'd love to read about your own project you've built with the minimalist Raspberry Pi as a starting point.
+I'd love to read about your own project you've built with the minimalist Raspberry Pi as a starting point.
 Use the [Discussions](https://github.com/DavesCodeMusings/raspberry-cobbler/discussions) topic for _Show & Tell_ to give us the details.

 ___